 The power setting required for Straight and Level flight in the Pipisterl Electro will vary considerably depending on your payload.
 For a light payload (total passenger weight) of 50-100kg, the typical power settings for S&L are around 14-16kW.
 For higher payload weights closer to MTOW, expect a power setting requirement of up to 22kW.

 A - Attitude

-The attitude control of the aircraft for straight and level flight is governed by three elements.
+The attitude for straight and level is made up of three elements.

 Elevator